ash0545/sdn-ml-ids/Network Topology/README.md

 - For Metasploitable - receive an IP through DHCP: `sudo dhclient eth0`

 - Add default routes within the Kali and Metasploitable VMs (to their respective bridges): `route add default gw <bridge ip>`

+## Helpful Links

+- VirtualBox Virtual Networking Manual - <https://www.virtualbox.org/manual/ch06.html>
+- Connecting a Mininet host to the internet - <https://gist.github.com/shreyakupadhyay/84dc75607ec1078aca3129c8958f3683>

+> [!NOTE]
+> If getting 'unknown host' errors when trying to access websites, the DNS nameserver will have to be configured.
+This can be done through the following command within the xterm window of the host under consideration: `echo 'nameserver 8.8.8.8' | tee /etc/resolv.conf`

+- Converting a switch to Layer 3 - <https://github.com/knetsolutions/learn-sdn-with-ryu/blob/master/ryu_part3.md>